malusamayo/Weaver/docs/user-study-instruction.md

 - Input: "Women are often underrepresented in leadership positions."
     - Output: 'favor'
-- Input: "Women's earning potentials are simply less than men's."
+- Input: "Men should work out more than women"
     - Output: 'against'
 - Input: "Feminism has been a source of debate and discussion in many circles."
     - Output: 'none'